Last Updated on January 11, 2025 by Dave Schoenbeck

 - When all else fails, consult a business coach.
 If you’re unsure whether an employee is struggling with ADHD or just being difficult, a business coach can offer you an outside perspective.

-Supporting your employees with ADHD in the workplace is one of many ways to be a better leader.
-So please fill out my contact form, and let’s schedule a video call to discuss your most significant business opportunity.
+Supporting your employees with ADHD in the workplace is one way to be a better leader.
+Please fill out my contact form, and we can schedule a video call to discuss your most significant business opportunity.

 Coach Dave